-The Discover it Secured Credit Card is one of your best bets if you’re looking for a card to help you build credit – it doesn’t charge an annual fee, plus Discover will match all of the cash back you earn at the end of your first year thanks to the card’s cash back program.
+The Discover it® Secured Credit Card is one of your best bets if you’re looking for a card to help you build credit – it doesn’t charge an annual fee, plus Discover will match all of the cash back you earn at the end of your first year thanks to the card’s Cashback Match™ program.

 Average cost of membership per year ($3,600 annual spend)